 Each Process model is unique by itself and follows a series of steps in order to ensure success in process of Software Development.
 And now…

-1. System Analysis – Conduct a feasibility Study of the Project.
+Conduct a feasibility Study of the Project.
 It is very important that one studies the Project Proposal to ensure if the Project is viable or not.
 This feasibility study will include primarily, the operational, time and cost estimation subjected to resources available.
-The initial assessment will decided the fate of the project.
+The initial assessment will decide the fate of the project.

-2. Requirement Analysis – Based on my experience while dealing with projects, I can clearly say that unless you have control over the requirement analysis, no project can get easier in the development stage.
+Based on my experience while dealing with projects, I can clearly say that unless you have control over the requirement analysis, no project can get easier at the development stage.
 It is very important that the requirements are studied, analyzed and more importantly, documented.
-If it is a legacy system, the existing system must be evaluated.
-I would like to make a key mention about the customer involvement here.
-We need to ensure that the customers get involved in this process.
-More often, it is observed that customers tend to get lazy with respect to the documentation reviews which makes the project put into jeopardy!
-SDLC indeed helps!
+If it is a legacy system, the existing system must be evaluated to ensure what it is like to make a new system about the customer involvement.
+Here we need to evaluate how much customers get involved in this process.
+More often, it is observed that customers tend to get lazy with respect to the documentation reviews which makes the project put into jeopardy if SDLC indeed helps!

 As part of the Requirement Analysis, the following should be documented in detail after thorough research and study of the system.